 Plus, the efficiency would be better overall.

-That's the reason the great managers have realized that they should not put the effort into changing people.
-Instead, they should find people that fit the profile.
+That’s why great managers have realized that they should not put effort into changing people.
+Instead, they should find people who fit the profile.

-The Takeaway: Changing humans on a fundamental level is a tough task.
-Great managers are smart.
+The Takeaway: Changing humans on a fundamental level is an arduous task.
+Great managers are competent.
 They identify the strengths of their employees and capitalize on them.

 Lesson #4: Managers are not the same as leaders.
 They are different!